Yeovil at war

 There again, some public basement shelters were quite small.
 Photographed below is part of the Yeovil Centre facing Reckleford, formerly the old Reckleford Board School, which could accommodate just thirteen people.

-Still discernible even today, over seventy years since it was painted on the wall is a large yellow 'S' for shelter and '13 persons' written by the side of it which would have notified any passers-by caught out in an air raid of its existence.
+Still discernible even today, over eighty years since it was painted on the wall is a large yellow 'S' for shelter and '13 persons' written by the side of it which would have notified any passers-by caught out in an air raid of its existence.
 The grey concrete structure seen in the photo covers the access stairs.
 Photographed in 2013.

 Yeovilians remember...